4 Myths a Hair Growth Scientist Wants You to Stop Believing

-Hair is weird.
-Everyone seems to want more of it—longer, thicker, shinier—from the hair on top of your head to the strands that form your eyebrows and eyelashes.
-Yet there really isn’t a clear-cut formula to achieving healthy, lustrous locks.
-In fact, there is a whole lot of noise: hair vitamins in the form of shocking neon blue gummy bears, stimulating oils steeped in ancient beliefs, handheld light-therapy devices that stimulate growth—the list is probably longer than the number of hairs you have on your head (which is around 100,000 on average).
+Everyone appreciates a good hair day, but unfortunately, there’s no one true formula for achieving healthy, lustrous locks.
+Instead, there is a whole lot of noise: vitamins in the form of neon blue gummy bears, stimulating oils steeped in ancient beliefs, handheld light-therapy devices that promise to stimulate growth—the list is probably longer than the number of hairs on your head (which is around 100,000 on average).

 Myth 1: Hair Supplements Are a Cure-All

-Sorry, but there is no magical pill that will transform your locks into luscious, thick Rapunzel-esque strands overnight.
-Nor are those supplements geared toward hair really doing much, unless you are really nutrient-deficient or stressed.
-“If you have a balanced diet with plenty of iron, B vitamins, protein, and zinc, then it is unlikely supplements will help,” says Dr. Burg.
+Sorry to break it to you—there is no magic pill that will transform your short strands into luscious, thick tendrils overnight.
+Supplements geared toward hair growth don’t really do much if you already have a balanced diet that includes plenty of iron, B vitamins, protein, and zinc, according to Burg.

 Myth 2: Regular Haircuts Help Growth